1975 Louisiana gubernatorial election

 The 1975 Louisiana gubernatorial election resulted in the re-election of Edwin Edwards to his second term as governor of Louisiana.
+Edwards characterized his victory as a “solid expression of support by the people of Louisiana for some expansive reform.”

-This was the last time that a Democrat was re-elected to a second consecutive term as governor of Louisiana until 2019, 44 years later, when John Bel Edwards (no relation) won re-election.
+Edwards's re-election in 1975 to a second consecutive term marked the last time that a Democrat achieved that milestone until 2019, 44 years later, when John Bel Edwards (no relation) won re-election.

-This was the last gubernatorial election held before the adoption of the Louisiana primary in 1978.
+Louisiana adopted the Louisiana primary system in 1978, making 1975 the last time the state elected a governor under its prior system.

 Background

 Elections in Louisiana—with the exception of U.S. presidential elections—follow a variation of the open primary system.
 Candidates of any and all parties are listed on one ballot; voters need not limit themselves to the candidates of one party.
 Unless one candidate takes more than 50% of the vote in the first round, a run-off election is then held between the top two candidates, who may in fact be members of the same party.
 In this election – the first gubernatorial election held under the state's new open primary law – the first round of voting was held on November 1, 1975.

 Although no runoff was needed, because of the way the new election law was written, an unopposed runoff was held on December 13.
 Edwards received 430,095 votes in it, according to figures recorded by the Louisiana Secretary of State's office.
 The Republicans did not field a candidate for the election.
-The law was later rewritten to where the unopposed runoff was not required if a candidate won an outright majority in the primary.
+The law was later rewritten so that the unopposed runoff was not required if a candidate won an outright majority in the primary.
 This happened in the 1983 election, when Edwards won a third non-consecutive term over Republican incumbent David C. Treen.